pygame/pygame/docs/reST/ref/surface.rst

    surfaces is slow and not recommended.
 Pixels can be accessed using the ``get_at()`` and ``set_at()`` functions.
 These methods are fine for simple access, but will be considerably slow when doing of pixel work with them.
-If you plan on doing a lot of pixel level work, it is recommended to use the :mod:`pygame.surfarray` module, which can treat the surfaces like large multidimensional arrays (and it's quite quick).
+If you plan on doing a lot of pixel level work, it is recommended to use a :class:`pygame.PixelArray`, which gives an array like view of the surface.
+   For involved mathematical manipulations try the :mod:`pygame.surfarray` module (It's quite quick, but requires NumPy.)

    Any functions that directly access a surface's pixel data will need that surface to be lock()'ed.
 These functions can ``lock()`` and ``unlock()`` the